lsst-dm/dm_dev_guide/development/docs/py_docs.rst

 Boilerplate
 ===========

-Python source files begin with a small amount of boilerplate text:
+LSST's Python source files begin with a small amount of boilerplate text:

 .. code-block:: python